1. Why use this guide?

 Information on operational accidents may be recorded in the operations record books (AIR 27).
 The majority of these can be searched online for this period.

-Brief descriptions of some military (and civil) accidents are in series AVIA 5.
+A few records of Courts of Enquiry into the loss of aircraft survive in The National Archives.
+Brief descriptions of some military (and civil) accidents are in AVIA 5.
 Identify a full document reference by using our catalogue.
 Search by aircraft or location of crash and AVIA 5, separating your search terms with AND.

 9. Military airfields and aircraft production (1912-1981)